 Individuals with deafness usually have lost most of their “hair cell” nerve endings which normally conduct sound from the ear to the brain.
 Significant residual nerve endings are needed to be present in the deaf to allow for their direct stimulation by the neighboring electrode(s).
 The cochlear implant is thought to function by directly stimulating the surviving nerve population in the cochlea and spiral ganglion.

 The earliest cochlear implants consisted of a single active electrode, introduced into the inner ear, through the cochlear wall next to the round window.
-Today, most investigators in the cochlear implant field agree that stimulating the residual nerve cell population with multiple electrodes at different sites within the cochlea, combined with sophisticated computer assisted processing strategies allows for better recognition and understanding of speech.
+Today’s cochlear implants feature multiple electrodes that stimulate the residual nerve of hearing, combined with sophisticated processing strategies allows for excellent recognition and understanding of speech in most implanted patients after appropriate programming sessions.
+In infants and young children, implants done at very early ages can confer enormous benefits and normal speech and hearing.

 Long lasting batteries requiring little electric current will allow for a completely implantable cochlear device in the future.
 For the present, the implantable portion includes the electrode array and wire from the electrodes to an implanted portion of the device which is behind the ear.
 The remaining hardware of the device includes the microphone, receiver, speech processor and magnetic link between the outer scalp and the implanted portion of the device.